welissonArley/IntelligentHabitacion/Readme.md

 You can use this project to study and/or help me improve them (becoming a contributor).

-You DO NOT have permission to copy, modify, publish, distribute, sublicense, and/or sell copies of this Project.
+You **do not** have permission to copy, modify, publish, distribute, sublicense, and/or sell copies of this Project.

 <!-- CONTACT -->